awinquis/newsboatconfig/README.md

 ---
 #### Q/A
 - Q: why are you using an RSS reader for youtube subscriptions instead of the youtube app?
-- A: Youtube sometimes doesn't show new uploads from certain channels
+- A: Youtube sometimes doesn't show new uploads from certain channels in the subscription tab
 - A: Fewer distractions